What you need to know about Times Square security and street closures for New Year's Eve

-As in years past, those attending the celebration in Times Square will be screened.
-Backpacks, large bags, umbrellas, and alcoholic beverages are strictly prohibited.
+Those attending the celebration in Times Square will be screened, and backpacks, large bags, umbrellas, and alcoholic beverages are strictly prohibited.
 Property may not be abandoned at checkpoints.

-At approximately 11 a.m.
-Tuesday, attendees will be directed by police officers to gather in separate viewing pens.
-As the evening progresses, revelers will continue to populate Times Square along Broadway and Seventh Avenue moving uptown from 43rd Street to Central Park.
+Attendees will be directed by police officers to gather in separate viewing pens, and as the evening progresses, revelers will continue to populate Times Square along Broadway and Seventh Avenue moving uptown from 43rd Street to Central Park.

-Please note, attendees who leave before the ball drops will not be able to regain entry to their original viewing area.
+Anyone who leaves before the ball drops will not be able to regain entry to their original viewing area.

-Those wanting to attend the celebration should enter between 6th and 8th Avenues at 38th 49th, 52nd, 58th and 59th Streets.
-On 6th Avenue, people can also enter at 54th Street.
-On 8th Avenue, people can also enter at 55th Street
+Those wanting to attend the celebration should enter between Sixth and Eight avenues at 38th, 49th, 52nd, 58th and 59th streets.
+On Sixth Avenue, people can also enter at 54th Street.
+On Eighth Avenue, people can also enter at 55th Street.

 A traffic advisory with a comprehensive list of street closures is available on the NYPD website.